valeriupredoi/testing_PyActiveStorage/README.md

 ![ChunksvsTimes3400](https://github.com/valeriupredoi/testing_PyActiveStorage/blob/main/plots/3400ChunksFile-max1THRD_Sizes_vs_Times.png)

-**Conclusion: multi-threading with max 100 threads gets us around 0.2s of process time for one chunk of average size of 70kb.**
+**Conclusion: multi-threading with max 100 threads gets us around 0.2s or about 3s of process time for one chunk of average size of 70kb - the latter time is 90% comprised of thread waiting and only 10% of actual analysis time; using a single thread shows us the real chunk analysis time is about 0.2 for a chunk of averge size of 70kb.**

 ## Kerchunk-based engine: 64 HDF5 chunks